 “Pull Justin off Sara and tell him to switch with me.
 I’m going to Hualien to check things out.”

-“Old Zeng sent Jacky to the bar on purpose.
+“Old Tseng sent Jacky to the bar on purpose.
 It wasn’t just about keeping his daughter in line.
 He could’ve put Nelson in but he didn’t.
 I want to know more about Jacky before we make the next move.”

 “Or he just doesn’t trust Jacky and wants to shoo Jacky out for the time being while having him monitored,” Seth pointed out.